 I had never heard of limoncello before the summer of 2007.
-It was then that my wife and I embarked on a Mediterranean cruise, which included a visit to Sorrento, Italy, the birthplace of limoncello, and the place where they grow the largest lemons I’ve ever seen.
+It was then that my then-wife and I embarked on a Mediterranean cruise, which included a visit to Sorrento, Italy, the birthplace of limoncello, and the place where they grow the largest lemons I’ve ever seen.
 I saw lemons at a market that were literally the size of my head!

 When we were in Sorrento, I had my first taste of this lemon liqueur called limoncello.
 It was great — lemony, very high proof, served very cold in a frozen shotglass, and it burned all the way down.
 The drink is meant to be a digestivo, which means it is served after a meal to aid in digestion.